JetBrains/Qodana/topics/qodana-yaml.md

 ### Override dependency license

-Override dependency license if you are not agree with detected dependency license:
+Override a dependency license if it has been detected incorrectly:

 ```yaml
 inspections: